Temporary Staffing and ACA Compliance

-The ACA defines “full time” as 30 hours per week, 130 hours per month, or 1,560 hours in a year.
-This sounds straightforward enough, but particularly in the staffing industry, it is not always clear cut.
+The ACA weighs in, too, when it defines “full time” as 30 hours per week, 130 hours per month, or 1,560 hours in a year.
+It sounds straightforward enough, but isn’t always so clear in the temporary staffing industry.

-Inevitably, the additional cost and burden is going to be must be absorbed somewhere, whether by passing it on to clients and/or streamlining operations to cut costs.
-Staffing firms may need to increase their billable rate to account for the added expense of new health care benefits.
+Inevitably, the additional cost and burden must be absorbed somewhere, whether by passing it on to clients and/or streamlining operations to cut costs.
+Staffing firms may need to increase their billable rate to account for the added expense of health care benefits.
 This brings the challenge of communicating the news of potentially higher costs.

-Many staffing agencies that have never offered benefits before may find that fewer employees enroll than they might expect, notes Lewis.
-“Most temporary employees earn less than $35/hour, so even if offered,” says Lewis, “the overwhelming majority won’t take the benefit.
-Even if it’s ‘affordable,’ according to the ACA, it’s not necessarily affordable to workers.”
+Newer staffing agencies that have never offered benefits before may find that fewer employees enroll than they might expect.
+Even if it’s offered, Lewis points out, the overwhelming majority won’t take the benefit.
+Even if it’s considered affordable under IRS regulations for employers, he says, it’s not necessarily affordable to workers.

 This cascades into another potential concern: pricing.
 If a significant number of employees choose not to enroll in your plan, your insurance carrier’s group plan pricing may change for the worse.
 For instance, if the insurer priced your plan for a group of 65 people, and fewer than 20 enroll, pricing is likely to suffer.

-There is no IRS penalty for employers in this scenario, provided your plan is considered affordable.
-It’s important to note that individuals who opt for no coverage at all will be fined under the individual shared responsibility provisions.
+There’s no IRS penalty for employers in this scenario, provided your plan is considered affordable.
+It’s important to note that individuals who opt for no coverage at all will be accountable under the individual shared responsibility provisions.

 If your technology doesn’t support ACA compliance, it may be time to invest in software to track and manage assignments and billing that incorporates these fundamental calculations.
-Look for one that incorporates:
+Look for one that will cover the following:

-- The number of average and total accrued hours each worker has worked over a period of time (this determines who is counted as an FTE)
+- The number of average and total accrued hours each worker has worked over a given period of time (this determines who is counted as an FTE).

-Knowing how to accurately count, classify, and track the eligibility of your employees, including seasonal and intermittent workers, are critical elements of determining your staffing firm’s responsibilities and liabilities under the ACA.
-With January 1st, 2016 looming, now is the time to check you math — before the IRS does.
+Knowing how to accurately count, classify, and track the eligibility of your employees, including seasonal and intermittent workers, are critical elements when determining your temporary staffing firm’s responsibilities and liabilities under IRS regulations and the ACA.